Vegetarian's Japan Guide

 Fukuoka is a city that is relatively laid back compared to other big cities in Japan.
-If you are looking to add a natural spot to take a rest from eating and shopping in the city center, consider Nokonoshima (能古島)!
+If you are looking to add a natural spot for a break from the eating and shopping in the city center, consider Nokonoshima (能古島)!
 This island boasts a seemingly endless field of flowers throughout the year as well as a gorgeous beach that the island has been receiving around 200,000 tourists on a yearly basis!

 Besides the natural scenery, Nokonoshima Island also has a few historical spots, which we have included in the below list of attractions on Nokonoshima.
 It is listed based on the distance from Nokonoshima Port.